×

 What Causes Reflux?

 A baby’s gut is immature.
 Just like the rest of their body, growth over time increases the size of their stomach and the way their body functions.
 The muscles involved in keeping milk down and within the stomach can be lax and the sphincter at the top of the baby’s stomach more open than it could be.
-This combination of muscle relaxation and an open inlet means that milk easily refluxes back up into baby’s oesophagus.
+This combination of muscle relaxation and an open inlet means that milk easily refluxes back up into the baby's esophagus.

 How Would I Know if My Baby Has Reflux?